tinysearch/tinysearch/README.md

 # Fields that will be indexed for full-text search
 indexed_fields = ["title", "body", "description"]

-# Fields that will be stored as metadata but not indexed
+# Fields returned as metadata and included in search
 metadata_fields = ["author", "date", "category", "image_url"]

 # Field that contains the URL for each document